 3) Using the connection manager on his laptop, Roy selects his NetAbove subscription credentials for connection to Kaffa Koffee’s SNPN.

 4) Kaffa Koffee’s SNPN has no direct signalling connection with NetAbove.
-In order to authenticate the request coming from Roy’s laptop, Kaffa Koffee’s SNPN turns to BananaFed, a third-party federation, for assistance.
+In order to authenticate the request coming from Roy’s laptop, Kaffa Koffee’s SNPN turns to BananaFed, a third party, for assistance.
 Both NetAbove and Kaffa Koffee are affiliated with BananaFed.

 5) NetAbove’s Identity Provider server resides in NetAbove’s administrative IP domain and is located behind a firewall.